jefflangtech/ship-ratings/README.md

 # ship-ratings
 A bulk ship ratings app

-This is a different change, made in the local repo.
+Next:
-Making a simple update so that I can verify my connection is working as expected.
+Duplicate file handling is functioning at a basic level.
+Need the UI to update after a Yes or No confirmation on how to handle the duplicate files.